anoushirazi/ml-book-recommender/README.md

 ---

-## 🎯 Why This Project Is a Great Fit for Hiring Managers
+## 🎯 End-to-End Scalable Personalization Showcase

 - **End-to-End Solution** – From raw data to a deployed web app
 - **Scalable Design** – Easily extensible to movies, music, or e-commerce